Inner mitochondrial membrane: Composition

 The inner membrane of mitochondria is similar in lipid composition to the membrane of bacteria.
 This phenomenon can be explained by the endosymbiont hypothesis of the origin of mitochondria as prokaryotes internalized by a eukaryotic host cell.

 In pig heart mitochondria, phosphatidylethanolamine makes up the majority of the inner mitochondrial membrane at 37.0% of the phospholipid composition.
 Phosphatidylcholine makes up about 26.5%, cardiolipin 25.4%, and phosphatidylinositol 4.5%.
 In S. cerevisiae mitochondria, phosphatidylcholine makes up 38.4% of the IMM, phosphatidylethanolamine makes up 24.0%, phosphatidylinositol 16.2%, cardiolipin 16.1%, phosphatidylserine 3.8%, and phosphatidic acid 1.5%.

 In the inner mitochondrial membrane, the protein-to-lipid ratio is 80:20, in contrast to the outer membrane, which is 50:50.

 Permeability

-The inner membrane is freely permeable to oxygen, carbon dioxide, and water only.
-It is much less permeable to ions and small molecules than the outer membrane, creating compartments by separating the matrix from the cytosolic environment.
-This compartmentalization is a necessary feature for metabolism.
+The inner membrane is freely permeable to oxygen, carbon dioxide, and water only.It is much less permeable to ions and small molecules than the outer membrane, creating compartments by separating the matrix from the cytosolic environment, enabling the formation of an electrochemical gradient that allows for the synthesis of ATP.
 The inner mitochondrial membrane is both an electrical insulator and chemical barrier.
-Sophisticated ion transporters exist to allow specific molecules to cross this barrier.
+Sophisticated transporter proteins, exist to allow specific molecules, such as matrix-targeted proteins synthesised in the cytosol, to cross this barrier and enter the matrix.
 There are several antiport systems embedded in the inner membrane, allowing exchange of anions between the cytosol and the mitochondrial matrix.